zowe/docs-site/docs/user-guide/cli-configure-scs-on-zlinux-os.md

     - libsecret-devel (sometimes available as libsecret-1-dev)
     - Python 3.6 or later

-    **Note:** If you are installing the Linux packages on a RHEL system, the system where you are configuring SCS might require Internet access.
+    **Note:** If you are installing the Linux packages on a z/Linux system, the system where you are configuring SCS might require Internet access.
 When a site hosts its own package repositories, the repositories might not contain all of the packages that are required to configure the SCS.
-Under this scenario, the RHEL system requires Internet access to install the required packages.
+In this scenario, the z/Linux system requires Internet access to install the required packages.

 2. If you are configuring SCS on a Ubuntu z/Linux operating system, no further action is required.
 You can now install Zowe CLI.
 For all other platforms (RHEL), continue to the next step.